7 Best Eco-Friendly Toothpaste Brands: Zero Waste & Natural

 James Miller

-Say goodbye to artificial ingredients, and hello to natural formulas that will have your pearly whites shining in no time.
+Say goodbye to chemicals and artificial ingredients, and hello to natural formulas that will have your pearly whites shining in no time.

 The Best Plastic-Free, Non-Toxic & Zero Waste Toothpaste Brands

-We Say: Do you share your toothpaste with others in your house and don’t like dipping your toothbrush into ‘communal’ powder or paste?
-Then these Etee toothpaste tablets are the best option for you.
+Etee sustainable toothpaste tablets are the best option if you share your toothpaste with others in your house and don’t like dipping your toothbrush into ‘communal’ powder or paste.

 They’re easy to use.
-Simply pop a tablet in your mouth, chew it to a paste, and then brush your teeth as usual.
+Pop a tablet in your mouth, chew it to a paste, and then brush your teeth as you normally would.

-Tablets are also super convenient when traveling.
+These tablets are also very convenient when traveling.
 You can count out the exact amount you need for your trip and save space in your luggage.

 We Say: This product is exactly the same as the overall winner, just without fluoride.